 WinSCP can save and restore your whole workspace at once.
-Workspace consists of set of sites you are connected to.
+Workspace consists of set of opened tabs.

-If you connect to the same set of sites every time you use WinSCP, you can enable automatic workspace saving.
+If you connect to the same set of sites or manage the same local folders every time you use WinSCP, you can enable automatic workspace saving.
 To open workspace quickly, you can place shortcut to your saved workspace on desktop.

-To save your workspace go to Session > Save Workspace.
+To save your workspace go to Session (Tabs) > Save Workspace.
 A Save Workspace dialog appears.
 You can save as many workspace as you like.
 Each saved workspace has its unique name.

 Saved workspaces appear at the beginning of site list on Login dialog.

 When saving workspace you have an option to create desktop shortcut to the saved workspace.

 To restore workspace, select it on site list on Login dialog and press Login.
 The workspace saved (including automatic workspace saving), when WinSCP was closed the last time, is automatically selected, when Login dialog opens.
 A workspace opens automatically, when Login dialog is configured not to open on start.

 You can also create desktop shortcut to open a workspace.